 BALLANTYNE, James Robert.
 Kelso, Teriotdale 13.12.1813 — London 18.2.1864.
-British (Scots) Indologist in India.
-A nephew (sister’s son) of —> J. Michael.
+British (Scottish) Indologist in India.
+Son of Alexandet Thomson B., journalist and printer, and his wife Anne, his younger brother was Robert Michael Ballantyne (1825–1894), a noted author.
+Also a nephew (sister’s son) of —> J. Michael.
 Studies in Edinburgh (Academy and College), then Oriental languages at Haileybury.
-He taught for a while Indian languages at the Scottish Naval and Military Academy, in 1841 went to India and became first teacher and in 1845 Principal of the Benares College.
-Many-sided, in 1848 taught even elementary chemistry.
-Now he also developed an interest in Sanskrit, especially in grammatical literature (he read even Patañjali).
-He was one of the first Western scholars to have and give in his writings an accurate idea of Indian philosophy (although with missionary aims).
-He edited philosophical Sūtras on the basis of commentaries and consulting pandits.
+He failed to secure an E.I.C. cadetship and taught instead Indian languages at the Scottish Naval and Military Academy in 1832-45 and wrote several textbooks.
+Ph.D.
+1845 Glasgow.
+In 1845 he went to India and became the Principal of Benares College, on the recommendation of H. H. Wilson.
+He was many-sided, much interested in science, in 1848 even taught elementary chemistry.
 In 1861 he returned to Europe (his successor in Benares was Griffith) and became the Librarian of the East India House (India Office), but died after a few years.
+Married twice, several children.

 Publications: Grammar of the Hindustani Language.
 78 p.
 1838, rev. 1842; Hindustani Selections, in the Neskhi and Devanagari Character.
 L. 1840, 2nd ed.
-1845; Hindustani Letters in the Naskh-Taleek and Shikustu-Amez Character, with Translations.
+28+4+12 p.
+L. 1845; Hindustani Letters in the Naskh-Taleek and Shikustu-Amez Character, with Translations.
 L. 1840; Elements of Hindi and Braj Bhakha Grammar.
+4+38 p.
 L. 1839, 2nd ed.
 1868; Pocket Guide to Hindustani Conversation.
 L. 1839, 2nd ed.
 1845; The Practical Oriental Interpreter, or hints on the art of translating from English into Hindi and Persian.
+54 p.
 L. 1843; ed. of B. Lal’s Hindi transl. of Hitopadesa, Book I (1851).

 – A Grammar of the Mahratta Language.
+4+52 p.
 Edinburgh 1839; First Lessons in Sanskrit Grammar.
 Mirzapore 1842, 2nd ed.
 L. 1862; same in Hindi.
 Mirzapore 1848; A Catechism of Sanskrit Grammar.
 L. 1843; a couple of Persian text books.

 – edited and transl.: The Laghukaumudī, a Sanskrit Grammar by Varadarāja.
 1-3.
 413 p.
 Mirzapore 1849-52; edited: The Mahabhashya with the Commentary of Bhashya Pradipa and the Commentary thereon the Pradipodyota.
 Vol. 1. containing the Navahnika.
 832 p.
 Mirzapore 1856.